 - Optimism.
 Inspiring confidence and trust is much easier with a good outlook.
 The optimist has an open mind, and the ability to see the bigger picture.
 This is incredibly important, because when there are setbacks, and there always are, the optimist is able to step back and look at the problem with an open mind, often seeing the hidden opportunity.

 These are traits that many good leaders share.
 Confidence, integrity, decisiveness and optimism are qualities that we all should strive for.
-These are assets that are valuable to any organization.
+These are assets, as well as equipment rentals in summit, that are valuable to any organization.
 There are other qualities, though, that are sometimes overlooked.
 These qualities can make a good leader a great leader.
 If you look at some of the most-loved leaders, both past and present, you will no doubt see the following traits:

 This is an often undervalued trait that truly good leaders possess.
 Someone with humility knows who they are.
 He or she knows their weaknesses as well as their strengths, and they don’t feel a need to hide either of them.
 They are not afraid to be wrong.
 They do not have overblown egos, and they know how to ask for help.